jolampi/ultira-ai-toe/documents/user_manual.md

 # User manual

-The program can be launched with `java -jar ultira-au-toe.jar`.
+The program can be launched with `java -jar ultira-ai-toe.jar`.
 A game of user versus AI will be played with a coin toss deciding which one will start.

 The grid is numbered from left to right, up to down starting from 1.
 For example, a board of size 3 would have to boards in the following order:
 ```